nickyiliwang0000/h/react-and-firebase/events.md

 _State_ describes the part of an application that changes over time.

-Think about your Facebook account.
+Think about your Netflix account.
 At any given point, you're either logged in or you're not logged in.
-Facebook needs to know which one is true so that you can either be shown the login screen or your personal profile.
+Netflix needs to know which one is true so that you can either be shown the login screen or your personal profile.

-Information about your login status is stored inside of the **state** of the Facebook application.
+Information about your login status is stored inside of the **state** of the Netflix application.

-So somewhere, deep within the bowels of the code for Facebook, there's probably an object that looks like this:
+So somewhere, deep within the bowels of the code for Netflix, there's probably an object that looks like this:

 ```javascript
   user = {